• 22 S. State St. Clearfield, UT 84015

 • Self Employment Records

-• Proof of Residency (bring one of the following with your name and address)
+• Proof of Residency (bring one of the following with your name and address.
+Documents must be dated within the last 30 days and include a street address. ***No P.O.
+Boxes***)

 • Proof of Identity (you will need ID for yourself and each child to be certified)